devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - You can use an AWS SCT agent to extract data from your on-premises data warehouse and migrate it to AWS database service.
 The agent extracts your data and uploads the data to either Amazon S3 or, for large-scale migrations, an AWS Snowball Edge device.
 You can then use AWS SCT to copy the data to AWS database service.
 - You can configure a local task and AWS DMS task to replicate the ongoing updates in your local database to the AWS database service.

-## AWS VM Import/Export

-- Enables you to easily import virtual machine images from your existing environment to Amazon EC2 instances and export them back to your on-premises environment.

 ## Application Migration Service

 - The AWS Application Migration Service (MGN) is primarily used to migrate virtual machines only, which can be from VMware vSphere and Windows Hyper-V to your AWS cloud.
 The first setup step for Application Migration Service is creating the Replication Settings template.
 Add source servers to Application Migration Service by installing the AWS Replication Agent (also referred to as "the Agent") on them.
 The Agent can be installed on both Linux and Windows servers.
 After you have added all of your source servers and configured their launch settings, you are ready to launch a Test instance.
 Once you have finalized the testing of all of your source servers, you are ready for cutover.
 The cutover will migrate your source servers to the Cutover instances on AWS.